basecamp/local_time/CONTRIBUTING.md

 Asia/Shanghai     | CST                   | —                | 31.2304  | 121.4737
 Asia/Jerusalem    | IST                   | IDT              | 31.7683  | 35.2137
 Asia/Manila       | PHT                   | —                | 14.5995  | 120.9842

+## Releasing

+Run `bin/release x.y.z`, use `--dry` to skip publishing.
+This is not idempotent.
+If releasing fails, take note of where the process left off and continue manually.